UWPCE-PythonCert/SystemDevelopment/slides_sources/source/debugging.rst

    :name: navigating-pdb

-The goal of each of the preceding techniques was to get to the pdb prompt and get to work inspecting state
+The goal of each of the preceding techniques was to get to the pdb prompt and get to work inspecting state.
+Most commands can be short-cutted to the first letter.

 ::

-    % python -m pdb define.py robot
+    % python -m pdb define.py
-      pdb> break api.py:21
-      # list breakpoints
-      pdb> break
-      pdb> clear 1
-      # print lines of code in current context
-      pdb> list
-      # print lines in range
-      pdb> list 1,28
-      # print stack trace, aliased to (bt, w)
-      pdb> where
+    pdb> args  # print arguments and values to current function pdb> pp a_variable  # pretty-print a_variable
+    pdb> where  # print stack trace, bottom is most recent command pdb> list  # list the code including and surrounding the current running code

 .. nextslide::

+To repeat the current command, press only the Enter key

 ::

-      # move one level up the stack
-      pdb> up
-      # move one level down the stack
-      pdb> down
-      # execute until function returns
+      # execute until current function returns
       pdb> return
       # Execute the current line, stop at the first possible occasion
       pdb> step
       # Continue execution until the next line in the current function is reached or it returns.
       pdb> next
-      # Continue execution until the line with a number greater than the current one is reached or until the current frame returns.
-Good for exiting loops.
+      # Continue execution until the line with a number greater than the current one is reached
+        or until the current frame returns.
+Good for exiting loops. pdb> until
+      # move one level up the stack
+      pdb> up
+      # move one level down the stack
+      pdb> down
-      pdb> until
+      pdb> continue  # goes until next breakpoint or end of program
-      # create commands to be executed on a breakpoint
+      # advanced: create commands to be executed on a breakpoint
       pdb> commands
-      pdb> continue

 .. nextslide::